 Hospital: A facility that provides medical-surgical services to patients.

-Insurer: The company contracted with ASES to provide your medical services under Vital.
+Insurer (plan): The company contracted with ASES to provide your medical services under Plan Vital.

 Medical Record: Detailed collection of data and information on the treatment and care the Patient receives from a health professional.